NixOS/rfcs/rfcs/0166-nix-formatting.md

 - Brackets and braces must always have a space (or line break) on the inside, like `[ `, ` ]`, `{ ` and ` }`.
   - Empty lists and attribute sets are written as `[ ]` and `{ }`, respectively.
-- Lists and attribute sets with multiple items should be liberally expanded.
+- Lists and attribute sets can only be on a single line if they fit on the line and contain few enough items.
-  - They can only be on a single line if they fit on the line and contain few enough elements.
+- Lists and attribute sets with more items should be liberally expanded.
 - As described under [bindings](#bindings) below, nested attribute sets are always expanded.

 **Examples**